 Industrial and mining

-As an example, in Europe all major railroads use Frauscher axle counters in signalling applications including DB, SNCF, Network Rail (UK), OBB, SSB as well as some of the most advanced metro and transit networks.
-Global signalling companies, such as Siemens, Alstom, Ansaldo and BT, have faith in the reliability, precision, versatility and highly developed technology that Frauscher offers in its products.
+As an example, all major European railroads use Frauscher axle counters in signalling applications including DB, SNCF, Network Rail (UK), OBB, SSB, as well as some of the most advanced metro and transit networks.
+Global signalling companies, such as Siemens, Alstom, Ansaldo, Hitachi, CRSC and Bombardier trust in the reliability, precision, versatility and highly developed technology that Frauscher offers in its products.

 Products and Services

 Based on the principle of Distributed Acoustic Sensing (DAS), Frauscher Tracking Solutions FTS form a new generation of live tracking.